sunpy/sunpy/docs/guide/installation/index.rst

 .. _main-install:

-Installing Scientific python and sunpy
+Installing Scientific Python and sunpy
 --------------------------------------

 sunpy is part of the wider ecosystem of scientific Python packages for solar physics.